AlibabaCloudDocs/cfw/intl.en-US/FAQ/Protection scope of Cloud Firewall.md

 Cloud Firewall can protect the following cloud assets or traffic:

--   Internet traffic: traffic from public IP addresses of Elastic Compute Service \(ECS\) instances, elastic IP addresses \(EIPs\) of Server Load Balancer \(SLB\) instances, highly available virtual IP addresses \(HAVIPs\), EIPs, EIPs of ECS instances, EIPs of Elastic Network Interfaces \(ENIs\), some public IP addresses of SLB instances, and EIPs of network address translation \(NAT\) gateways.
+-   Internet traffic: traffic of public IP addresses of Elastic Compute Service \(ECS\) instances, elastic IP addresses \(EIPs\) of Server Load Balancer \(SLB\) instances, High-Availability Virtual IP Addresses \(HAVIPs\), EIPs, EIPs of ECS instances, EIPs of Elastic Network Interfaces \(ENIs\), some public IP addresses of Server Load Balancer \(SLB\) instances, and EIPs of network address translation \(NAT\) gateways.

-    **Note:** Alibaba Cloud provides public and private SLB instances.
-Some public SLB instances cannot be protected by Cloud Firewall due to network architecture reasons.
-We recommend that you deploy private SLB instances and associate EIPs with the private SLB instances.
-For information about how to associate an EIP with an SLB instance, see [Associate an Elastic IP address with an SLB instance](/intl.en-US/Classic Load Balancer/User Guide/Instance/Associate an EIP with an SLB instance.md).
+    **Note:** Alibaba Cloud provides Internet-facing and internal-facing Server Load Balancer \(SLB\) instances.
+Some Internet-facing SLB instances cannot be protected by Cloud Firewall due to network architecture reasons.
+We recommend that you deploy internal-facing SLB instances and associate EIPs with internal-facing SLB instances.
+For information about how to associate an EIP with an SLB instance, see [Associate an EIP with an SLB instance](/intl.en-US/Classic Load Balancer/User Guide/Instance/Associate an EIP with an SLB instance.md).

 -   Traffic between VPCs: traffic between VPCs that are connected by using a CEN or Express Connect